swamivikas/Post-Comment-service-Application/README.md

 # lets see in action of this project

-    1. this is out home page
+  1. this is our home page

 ![Screenshot 2024-05-12 181405](https://github.com/swamivikas/CloudSek-Backend-Intern-Post-Comment-Assignment/assets/108607735/60731d7c-0098-4371-81bb-2a0a70fb0b36)